awsdocs/amazon-polly-developer-guide/doc_source/voicelist.md

 # Voices in Amazon Polly<a name="voicelist"></a>

+Amazon Polly provides a number of different voices for you to use\.
+To hear example voices, see the [ Amazon Polly product overview](http://aws.amazon.com/polly)\.
+To hear a specific voice speak a sample that you provide, you can use the Amazon Polly console\.
+For instructions, see [Listening to the Voices](listening-voices.md)\.

 ## Available Voices<a name="availablevoice-list"></a>

 Amazon Polly provides a variety of different voices in multiple languages for synthesizing speech from text\.